 Have you been injured on the job?
 Are you unsure of how to access your workers’ compensation benefits?
 Contact the South Carolina workers’ compensation attorneys at Anastopoulo Law Firm for help applying for workers’ compensation or appealing a denial of benefits.
-Our team attorneys can assist you with the entire workers’ compensation process in order to help you receive the payment for lost wages and medical bills that you deserve.
+Our team of workers compensation attorneys in Charleston SC can assist you with the entire workers’ compensation process in order to help you receive the payment for lost wages and medical bills that you deserve.

 The South Carolina Workers’ Compensation System

 In South Carolina, under the Workers’ Compensation Act, employees injured while on the job are entitled to receive compensation for their injuries and lost wages.
 The Act also applies to employees who suffer an illness as a result of their job-related duties or activities.
 In order to access workers’ compensation benefits, an employee must file their workers’ compensation benefits claim with the South Carolina Workers’ Compensation Commission within two years of the injury or illness.
 Furthermore, an injured employee should report their injury/illness to their employer as soon as possible and immediately seek medical treatment.

 Reporting an injury to an employer begins the process of accessing workers’ compensation benefits.
 Once they have received notice of an employee injury, an employer should report the employee’s injury/illness and contact their insurance provider.
 Once reported, the workers’ compensation claim process can commence and benefits can be paid out by the employer’s insurance provider.
 However, employers may seek to avoid making the workers’ compensation payments that an employee deserves.

 Workers’ compensation claims should be filed directly by the employee when:

 - An employer does not report that an accident/injury/illness has occurred in relation to employment